Har Bilas Sarda: Arya Samaj

-Har Bilas Sarda was a follower of the Hindu reformer Dayanand Saraswati since childhood, and a member of the Arya Samaj.
+Har Bilas Sarda was a follower of the Hindu reformer Dayanand Saraswati since childhood and a member of the Arya Samaj.
 In 1888, he was appointed President of the Ajmer chapter of the Samaj, and also President of the Pratinidhi Sabha (representative committee of the Arya Samajis) of Rajputana.
 In 1890, he was appointed a member of the Paropkarini Sabha, a body of 23 members appointed by Dayanand Saraswati by his will to carry on his works after him.
-In 1894, he replaced Mohanlal Pandya as the Joint Secretary of the Paropkarini Sabha, when the organization's office moved from Udaipur to Ajmer.
-After Pandya's retirement, Sarda became the sole Secretary of the organization.
+In 1894, he replaced Mohanlal Pandya as the Joint Secretary of the Paropkarini Sabha when the organization's office moved from Udaipur to Ajmer.
+After Pandya's retirement, Sarda became the sole secretary of the organization.

-Sarda played an important role in the establishment of a DAV School in Ajmer, and later became the President of DAV Committee of Ajmer.
+Sarda played an important role in the establishment of a DAV school in Ajmer and later became the President of the DAV Committee of Ajmer.
 He also played an important role in organizing Dayanand's Birth Centenary functions in Mathura, in 1925.
-He was General Secretary of the group that organized a function for Semi-Centenary of Dayanand in Ajmer, in 1933.
+He was General Secretary of the group that organized a function for the semi-centenary of Dayanand in Ajmer in 1933.